Intina47/Intina47/README.md

    Nanéu is a dedicated Discord bot designed to make job searching easier.
 It automatically scrapes job postings from various sources and posts them directly to your Discord channel.
 It's like having a personal job assistant, always on the lookout for new opportunities for you!
 Codebase: [Nanéu](https://github.com/Intina47/nan-u.git)

 4. **comments_section_genie**
 This REST API retrieves comments from a YouTube video and performs sentiment analysis, identifys trending topics, and question detection on each comment using the Google Cloud Natural Language API.
+Codebase: [comments_section_genie](https://github.com/Intina47/comments_section_genie.git)

 🚀Let's embrace the journey of continuous learning and exploration in the fascinating world of computer science.